vincent-lecrubier-skydio/eslint-seatbelt/README.md

 ### Configuration

 No further configuration is required to get started.
-By default eslint-seatbelt will track errors in the `seatbelt.tsv` file in the current working directory.
+By default eslint-seatbelt will track errors in the `eslint.seatbelt.tsv` file in the current working directory.